guillermocalvo/test/docs/README.md

 > [!TIP]
 > You can even append a #FINALLY block for cleanup code other than disposing of the resource.

-### Explicit Resource Acquisition
+### Complex Resource Acquisition

-Use a #WITH block when the steps to acquire a resource are more complex than simply calling a function.
+Use a #WITH block when the steps to acquire a resource are more complex than simply evaluating an expression.
 It works exactly the same as the #USING block, except that you can write the code block in charge of actually acquiring the resource.

 @snippet pet-store.c with_use